ainagari/splitsim/README.md

 This repository contains data and code for the paper:

 Aina Garí Soler, Matthieu Labeau and Chloé Clavel (2024).
-The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations.
-To appear in Transactions of the Association for Computational Linguistics (TACL).
+[The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00647/120475/The-Impact-of-Word-Splitting-on-the-Semantic).
+In Transactions of the Association for Computational Linguistics (TACL), 12 299–320.

 ## Inter-word experiments